stakpak/devx/README.md

 }
 ```

-### Create your own stack builders or use community packages [By Platform Engineers]
+### Create your own stack builders or use community packages (by Platform Engineers)
 ```cue
 package main